 Harajuku: Takeshita Dori

 Takeshita Dori is heaving at the best of times but Sundays are especially busy.
 Guess which day we picked!
+Actually, although the street looks super crowded, it’s quite ordered and so it’s not a horrible crush to walk down it.

 Kids will love looking at the bright clothes and thrift shops here, and make sure they look up too, as there’s weird and wonderful creatures on the top of some of the buildings.